ENSpunks/Timeland/Causal Relativity 2.0.md

 ### **Introduction**

 The paper proposes **Causal Relativity**, a novel interpretation of relativity where time is not a dimension but causality is represented through spatial interactions.
-The **TimeLand** analogy from *Flatland* helps visualize this concept in 3D space.

 ---